parkerdavis1/agave-astro/src/content/blog/2024-06-comments.md

 draft: true
 ---

-There's a comment section now.
-Leave me a heartfelt message or [draw me an ascii](https://asciiflow.com).
+⇣ [Look down there](#comments-section).
+There's a comment section.

+Leave a heartfelt message or draw an ascii.

 ## ASCII

-I've been enjoying asking ChatGPT to draw me ASCII art lately.
+I've been enjoying asking ChatGPT to draw me ASCII art recently.

 Here's a Western Kingbird: